-However, the tests such as the Myers Briggs Type Indicator, DiSC and the assessments introduced by Hogan and Hogan are pretty modern, and have been shown to have good reliability and validity in recent years.
+However, the tests such as the Myers Briggs Type Indicator, DiSC and the assessments introduced by Hogan and Hogan are pretty modern and have been shown to have good reliability and validity in recent years.

-However, if you really do want to take a step into the modern day and explore new alternatives, there has been an increases in online tools that combine many personality tests in a fun and insightful way.
+However, if you really do want to take a step into the modern day and explore new alternatives, there has been an increase in online tools that combine many personality tests in a fun and insightful way.